-Riders should be greeted and escorted to the tack room to pick up a helmet.
+Riders should be greeted and escorted to pick up a helmet.
 You will then escort the rider to the horse and assist them as needed with grooming and tacking.
 Keep in mind that we are striving for independence.
 Some riders will require very little assistance or only cueing.
 Others may require extensive assistance.
 Ask the instructor if you have any questions regarding the amount of assistance needed.